Zeni241/ESP32-NimbleBLE-For-Dummies/README.md

 Forgive me for over verbose comments and naming convention, but my emphasis is the clear explanation of what is happening in the code.

 I hope my this attempt will get you started in using nimble BLE.
 Later you would be able to go further on your own, Thanks.

+**And finally, if you find this repo useful, a star by yo would be big encouragement for me** :wink:

 Bellow are some very useful links for working with Nimble BLE.